App version: 0.1.0

 Cash Advance

 Credit cards also typically offer cash advances, which allow an individual to withdraw money against their credit card from an ATM or bank branch.
 A cash advance is not the same as withdrawing money from a checking or debit account, or even other types of credit card purchases.While a cash advance provides the card holder with access to immediate cash flow, which they can then use to pay for essentially anything they want, cash advances carry different lending terms than other credit card purchases.
-They are subject to interest (often at a higher rate than the APR on purchases), and there’s also typically no interest-free grace period, even if the advance is paid back by the statement due date.
-You may face other fees as well.
+They are subject to interest (often at a higher rate than the APR on purchases), and there’s typically no interest-free grace period, even if the advance is paid back by the statement due date.
+You may face other fees, as well.
 Additionally, the cash advance limit on a credit card may be lower than the credit card limit itself.

 Money Transfer